What parameters are CFOs

 Example 2: Y is an importer, and Z is a customs broker.
 Z takes on the task of customs clearance on behalf of Y in respect of an import consignment.
 This customs clearance work also required the services of a transporter, for which Y has authorised Z to hire the transporter and make the payment on their behalf.
 Hence, the services of customs clearance provided by Z are on a principal to principal basis.
 The transportation services, on the other hand, which was procured by Z and reimbursed by Y, is on a pure agent basis.

-What is the impact of GST on reimbursement of expenses?
+Applicability of GST on the reimbursement of expenses

 All reimbursements of expenses shall form a part of the value of supply, except when incurred as a pure agent.
 To break this down-